dmbarbour/wikilon/docs/AwelonLang.md

         ...
         @wordN definitionN

-Essentially, we define a symbol of form `@dict` like we would an Awelon word.
-The definition of this child dictionary is always centralized to a single secure hash.
-Only the final definition of the symbol is relevant.
-By default, every symbol of form `@dict` references an empty dictionary.
+Essentially, we define a symbol of form `@dict` like we would an Awelon word, using the alst definition of the symbol.
+The secure hash is the same we might use for a patch, but an empty string (the default) may be used in place of the secure hash for an empty dictionary.
+Reducing the child dictionary to a single secure hash simplifies structure sharing.

-There is no means for a child dictionary to reference its parent.
-Each child dictionary is entirely self-contained.
-This is a useful constraint for application security models, providing an structural restriction on dataflow when we model databases, documents, messages, or other application objects as dictionaries.
-However, it does result in a lot of logical replication between parent and child - for example, replicated definitions for natural numbers, arithmetic, texts, and list processing.
-Fortunately, structure sharing between parent and child is possible by deriving from common secure hashes.
+Dictionaries are fully self-contained, having no external dependencies.
+There is no mechanism for a child dictionary to reference its parent, no equivalent to `..` paths in the filesystem.
+This is a valuable constraint for reasoning about dataflow and security in [dictionary-based application models](ApplicationModel.md), when modeling messages, documents, or databases as dictionaries.
+This does mean de-facto standard models (for natural numbers, arithmetic, list processing, and so on) must be replicated across many dictionaries.
+Fortunately, this redundancy can be mitigated by leveraging secure hashes for structure sharing.

 Ugly aesthetics like `42@dict` are further ameliorated via localization.
 Localization is a special optimization for evaluation with hierarchical dictionaries.
 Whenever `foo@bar` has the same meaning as `foo` within a given context, the runtime is free to replace the former with the latter.
 In addition to aesthetics, localization does improve performance in context of memoization, stowage, structure sharing.
 Further, it enables localization of associated metadata, for example we end up referencing `foo.doc` instead of `foo.doc@bar`.